hoywan/OSP_backend/README.md

 ### Install Visual Studio Code, all dependencies and run the application

-1. Click link of the VS code official website <a href="https://code.visualstudio.com/download">https://code.visualstudio.com/download</a> and download a compatible version based on your OS
+1. Click link of the VS code official website <a target="_blank" href="https://code.visualstudio.com/download">https://code.visualstudio.com/download</a> and download a compatible version based on your OS
 2. Install it
 3. Donwload this repository and unzip it,
 4. Click "Open Folder" in VS code to open the folder, which should contains .env and main.go e.g. OSP_backend-main